 How to get to Sahara in Morocco

 Tourism industry is very well developed in Morocco, you will have no problems with organizing a trip to Sahara.
-The easiest way to do it is to join a tour in Marrakesh - one of the most popular cities in the country.
+The easiest way to do it is to join a tour in Marrakesh - one of the most popular cities in the country (take a look at my post).
 There's a plenty of choice: you can get a luxury, private (and expensive) trip and stay in a luxury hotel or if you are on a budget, you can choose an organized tour which will take you everywhere for a really good value.
 The prices can vary greatly, and from my experience, I would discourage from pre-booking online.
 Remember that bargaining is rooted in Moroccan culture and you must do it if you don't want to get ripped off.
 Also, you must be aware of some con artists who roam the streets and offer tourists to 'walk' them to the perfect restaurant, hotel or a travel office.
 They usually don't work with any businesses and will charge you ridiculous amounts for such services.
 They might seem overnice at first, but as soon as you refuse to pay, the situation can get really unpleasant.
 The best way is to just ignore any of them saying firmly 'no thank you'.

 I had seen many tours advertised online, usually the prices were around 200 USD (175 EUR) for a 3 day desert tour from Marrakech.
 You must think it's not much considering the hotels, transport and some meals were included.
 However, you should be able to get such a tour for not more than 1000 MAD (92 EUR/106 USD).
 I paid only around 85 EUR for mine.